 \subsection{Identification and Verification}

 Upon training completion, the face projection head is dispensed.
-In another word, the identification and verification involve only the shared-weight networks and the periocular projection head, and only periocular images are used.
+In other words, the identification and verification involve only the shared-weight networks and the periocular projection head, and only periocular images are used.

 The identification task requires gallery and probe sets.
 The gallery is collected by forwarding the gallery images to the trained periocular network and extracting the periocular embedding vectors $\mathbf{v}_G$ paired with each of their identities.
-Then, the probe images are forwarded to the network, and feature vectors $\mathbf{v}_P$ are compared with every $\mathbf{v}_G$ with the cosine similarity.
+Then, the probe images are forwarded to the network, and feature vectors $\mathbf{v}_P$ is compared with every $\mathbf{v}_G$ with the cosine similarity.
 The identity with the highest similarity is the prediction.

 Unlike 1-to-N matching in the identification task, the 1-to-1 verification task determines if the two periocular images of a pair belong to the same (positive) or different (negative) identities.
 Paired images are computed with the cosine similarity, and a Receiver Operating Characteristic (ROC) curve is obtained with an Equal Error Rate (EER) based on the calculated similarity values.